- Loan Types: Small Business Loans

 On the surface, OnDeck has a good reputation, boasting a 9.6 on Trustpilot.
 There are countless positive reviews you could from satisfied business owners, who were happy to receive their loan so quickly and efficiently.
 Unlike with other companies, there’s little time to waste with On Deck — the qualifying guidelines are clear, and the loan’s structure is also clear.

-On the other hand, some mainstream media have been negative towards On Deck over years (while other companies like Lending Club have been receiving nothing short of glorifying reviews from them).
+On the other hand, some mainstream media have been negative towards On Deck – specifically targeting their so-called “predatory interest rates” and overall money-oriented atmosphere.
 Smarter Finance has suggested that the way they work with brokers makes their loans more expensive, and Bloomberg wrote a negative piece about they brokers they work with, named The Wolf of Wall Street.

 Credible company by all means, good user feedback, definitely serves its purpose, but the minimum requirements are high, and lending could be expensive